thomasrepnik/spring-quartz-retry/README.md

     @Override
     protected String process(Payload payload, RetryContext ctx) {
-        //If this method throws any kind of RuntimeException, the execution will be retried return mailService.send(payload);
+        //If this method throws any kind of Exception, the execution will be retried return mailService.send(payload);
     }